 6. Connecting the Drip Tray Drain Line

 I connected a small piece of 5/16-inch inner diameter (7/16-inch outer diameter) clear food-grade vinyl tubing to a threaded barb on the drip tray line.
-Then, I found a small clear cereal container at Target that had an airtight seal.
+Then, I found a small clear cereal container with an airtight seal at Target.

 7. Connecting the Glass Rinser Line

-To power the built-in glass rinser in the drip tray, I’m simply using a pressurized keg of cold RO water.
+I’m simply using a pressurized keg of cold RO water to power the built-in glass rinser in the drip tray.
 I got this idea from The Portly Gentleman’s YouTube channel.

 For my build, I’m using the same 5/16-inch line I used for the drain.
 I ran the line around the bottom of the outside of the keezer to the back.
 I drilled a small (incorrect) sized hole in the back of the collar to feed the line into the cold pressurized keg.
 I had to use a rubber grommet to create a seal in the collar.

-For the quick disconnect, I just added the lines over the threads since a barb would be too small.
+I just added the lines over the threads for the quick disconnect since a barb would be too small.
 And Added a hose clamp.
-Honestly, it’s a pretty simple but really effective self-contained system.
+Honestly, it’s a pretty simple but effective self-contained system.
 Glad I got the big ass keezer to hold this extra keg of just rinse water.

 How to Hook Up Beer Lines in a Keezer